-The final grade will be based upon Pre-lab quizzes 10%
+The final grade will be based upon:

-- Laboratory notebooks 50%
+Laboratory participation Laboratory notebooks

-Formal laboratory report 25%
+Formal laboratory report 20%

-Design project 15%

-- Lab notebooks will be handed out to you on the first day of the course and collected every week after the experiments are completed.
-They will be returned few days later. - Absences and Makeup Lab Sessions: Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED except in cases of genuine emergency including COVID-19 missed labs.

-It is expected and encouraged that students finish their experiments within the assigned class time.
-However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week.

-The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.
+- Lab notebooks will be handed out to you on the first day of the course and collected every other week after the experiments are completed. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - It is expected and encouraged that students finish their experiments within the assigned class time on Wednesdays.
+However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.

-Grading Scale (%) Rubric Description $100 \ge A > 93 \ge A^- > 90$ Excellent, has a strong understanding of all concepts and is able to apply the concepts in all experiments.
+Grading Scale (%) Rubric Description 100 ≥ A > 93≥ A->90 Excellent, has a strong understanding of all concepts and is able to apply the concepts in all experiments.
 Has full mastery of the content of the course and lab report writing. $90 \ge B^+ > 87 \ge B > 83 \ge B^- > 80$ Good, has a strong understanding of most or all of the concepts and is able to apply them to defined laboratory experiments.
-Well written lab report. $80 \ge C^+ > 77 \ge C > 73 \ge C^- > 70$ Average, has a basic understanding of the major concepts of the course and is able to apply to basic experimental situations. $70 \ge D^+ > 67 \ge D > 63 \ge D^- > 60$ Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic experiments. $60 \ge F$ Demonstrates little to no understanding of the course content.
+Well written lab report. $80 \ge C^+ > 77 \ge C > 73 \ge C^- > 70$ Average, has a basic understanding of the major concepts of the course and is able to apply to basic experimental situations. $70 \ge D^+ > 67 \ge D > 63 \ge D^- > 60$ Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic experiments.
+60 ≥ F Demonstrates little to no understanding of the course content.